schnerring/hugo-theme-gruvbox/README.md

 The default quality is 75%.
 See the
 [official Image Processing Config Hugo docs](https://gohugo.io/content-management/image-processing/#image-processing-config).
-Change it by adding the following to the `config.toml` file:
+Change it by adding the following to the `hugo.toml` file:

 ```toml
 [imaging]